-(j) Conscientious post-planting care, especially watering, pruning and fertilizing, is a must for street and parking lot trees.
-Branches of new trees may be reduced by as much as a third to prevent excessive evaporation.
+(k) Conscientious post-planting care, especially watering, pruning and fertilizing, is a must for street and parking lot trees.
+Minimal pruning should be performed during the first year, if at all.
+Watering and fertilization rates are dependent upon site conditions.